Create Sandbox

 Secret names to inject into the sandbox.

 Sandbox timeout in seconds.
-0 disables the timeout.
+0 requests the maximum allowed by your plan.

 x >= 0Optional command to run when the sandbox starts.